neurodata/brainlit/README.md

 - cd into the repo: `cd brainlit`
 - install brainlit: `pip install -e .`

+### For Windows Users setting up a Conda environment:

+Users currently may run into an issue with installing dependencies on Python 3.8.
+There are a couple workarounds currently available:

+#### Use Python 3.7 - RECOMMENDED

+- Create a new environment using Python 3.7 instead: `conda create --name brainlit3.7 python=3.7`

+- Switch to the following branch using `git checkout python3.7-experimental` in the Anaconda prompt

+- Run `pip install -e .` This should successfully install the brainlit module for Conda on Windows.

+#### Switch to venv

+- It may be possible to manage a Python 3.8 environment via venv to avoid the dependency installation failure, although your mileage may vary.

+#### Other potential fixes

+- Install [gcc for Windows](https://www.guru99.com/c-gcc-install.html) and run `pip install brainlit -e . --no-cache-dir`

+- Add the [Microsoft Manifest Tool](https://docs.microsoft.com/en-us/windows/win32/sbscs/mt-exe) to the `PATH` variable

 ## How to use Brainlit

 ### Data setup